HypoallergenicCats

 Spot something wrong?
 Email hello@hypoallergeniccats.org.
 Include the URL and what you think is incorrect.
 We aim to respond within a week, sooner for safety-relevant errors.

-- Health-adjacent content should be more durable than any one author.
-A page about cat allergies should remain readable and correctable even if the original writer is no longer involved.
+• Health-adjacent content should be more durable than any one author.
+A page about cat allergies should remain readable and correctable as contributors come and go.

-If the site grows enough that named expertise becomes valuable, we’ll add bylines and a contributors page.
-For now, our credibility lives in our citations — click any of them and you can check our work directly.
+We chose to be explicit about this rather than fabricate a roster of fictional individual authors.
+If the site grows enough that named expertise becomes valuable, we’ll add real contributor pages with credentials.
+Until then, our credibility lives in our citations — click any of them and you can check our work directly.

 7. What we don’t do